quicwg/multipath/draft-ietf-quic-multipath.md

-When the multipath extension is negotiated, a client that wants to use an additional path MUST validate the peer's address before sending any data packets as described in ({{Section 8.2 of QUIC-TRANSPORT}}), unless it has previously validated the four-tuple used for that path.
+When the multipath extension is negotiated, a client that wants to use an additional path MUST validate the peer's address before sending any data packets as described in ({{Section 8.2 of QUIC-TRANSPORT}}), unless it has previously validated the 4-tuple used for that path.

-After receiving packets from the client on a new path, if the server decides to use the new path, the server MUST validate the peer's address before sending any data packets as described in ({{Section 8.2 of QUIC-TRANSPORT}}), unless it has previously validated the four-tuple used for that path.
+After receiving packets from the client on a new path, if the server decides to use the new path, the server MUST validate the peer's address before sending any data packets as described in ({{Section 8.2 of QUIC-TRANSPORT}}), unless it has previously validated the 4-tuple used for that path.
 Until the client's address is
 validated, the anti-amplification limit from {{Section 8 of QUIC-TRANSPORT}}
 applies.